mkdocstrings/mkdocstrings/docs/troubleshooting.md

 ## The generated documentation does not look good

-Are you using the Material theme?

-- "No": We do not support any other theme yet.
-  Check the [bugtracker][bugtracker] to see if there is a feature request asking to support your theme.
-If you find one, vote with a thumbs up.
-If not, you can open a ticket.
-- "Yes": Please open an ticket on the [bugtracker][bugtracker] with a detailed explanation and screenshots of the bad-looking parts.
+Please open an ticket on the [bugtracker][bugtracker] with a detailed explanation and screenshots of the bad-looking parts.
 Note that you can always [customize the look](theming.md) of *mkdocstrings* blocks -- through both HTML and CSS.

 ## Warning: could not find cross-reference target

-!!! important "New in version 0.15"
+TIP: **New in version 0.15.**
 Cross-linking used to include any Markdown heading, but now it's only for *mkdocstrings* identifiers by default.
 See [Cross-references to any Markdown heading](usage.md#cross-references-to-any-markdown-heading) to opt back in.

-Make sure the referenced object was both collected and rendered: verify your selection and rendering options.
+Make sure the referenced object is properly rendered: verify your configuration options.

 For false-positives, you can wrap the text in backticks (\`) to prevent `mkdocstrings` from trying to process it.